javierip/parallel-processing-teaching-toolkit/README.md

-# Parallel Processing Teaching Toolkit
+# Parallel Processing Teaching Toolkit (PPTK)
 A source code toolkit designed to teach Parallel and Distributed Computing.
-[Official website](http://javierip.github.io/parallel-code-examples/).
+[Official website](http://javierip.github.io/parallel-processing-teaching-toolkit/).
-PCE is based on examples and was created having in mind most of the problems begginers in parallel computing use to have.
+PPTK is based on examples and was created having in mind most of the problems begginers in parallel computing use to have.

 ## Content
 The repository covers the following technologies: